Convertibility plan: Results of the currency board

 Argentina implemented its currency board in April 1991.
 Its main achievement was in controlling inflation, which was brought down from more than 3,000% in 1989 to 3.4% in 1994.

 Another major accomplishment of the system was renewed economic growth.
 Enjoying the high world prices of primary products (Argentina's main exports), GDP grew at an annual rate of 8% between 1991 until the Tequila Effect of 1995.
 Even after the Mexican crisis, until 1998 the annual growth rate was 6%.

 International trade also increased dramatically, reflecting the growing degree of openness of the country.
 Imports increased from US$11.6 billion in 1991 to US$32.3 billion in 2000.
 Likewise, exports also increased from US$12.1 billion in 1991 to US$30.7 billion in 2000.

-Despite these impressive results, there were also negative side effects on social issues, such as increased unemployment, unequal income distribution and decreased wage rates.
+Despite these impressive results, side effects on social issues included increased unemployment, unequal income distribution and decreased wages.
 Unemployment increased from 6.1% in 1991 to 15% in 2000 as the fixed exchange rate increased foreign price competition and forced local firms to invest in more advanced technologies that required less labor and higher productivity.

-Income distribution also showed no improvement — indeed it moved in the wrong direction: the bottom 20% of the population decreased its participation in national income from 4.6% in 1991 to 4.1% in 2000, while the top 20% of the population increased its share of income from 50.4% to 51.4%.
+Income inequality increased: the bottom 20% of the population decreased its share of national income from 4.6% in 1991 to 4.1% in 2000, while the top 20% of the population increased its share from 50.4% to 51.4%.

 Initially, the poverty rate declined as hyperinflation receded, reaching 17% by 1993 (implying that the inflation tax was primarily absorbed by low-income households), but after the Mexican crisis the trend reversed.
 Although overall wages increased, they did not benefit all workers equally.
 Skilled and unskilled workers lost ground compared to managerial and professional income groups.